SiliconLabs/gecko_sdk/protocol/z-wave/important_changes.md

 ## Merge agi.c/h into CC_AssociationGroupInfo.c/h
 The agi.c/h module does not exist anymore as the contents of the files have been merged into CC_AssociationGroupInfo.
-This should reduce some complexity since data does not have to be passed between the different modules and reduce flash and ram consumption.
+This should reduce some complexity since data does not have to be passed between the different modules, and should reduce flash and ram consumption.

-## ZAF Event Helper module removed
+## ZAF Event Helper Module Removed
-This modules was only used by the event distributor soc to enqueue events into the application event queue therefore this functionality was moved into the event distributor soc.
+This module was only used by the event distributor SoC to enqueue events into the application event queue.
+Therefore this functionality was moved into the event distributor SoC.

 The interface changes are listed below: